PrathameshVK/PrathameshVK/README.md

 ### Hello, World ! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="50">
-• This is Prathamesh Kulkarni😊
+• This is Prathamesh Kulkarni 😊
-• Graduated in Computer Science💻
+• Post Graduated in Computer Application 💻
-• A programmer👨‍💻 who is also a passionate artist👨‍🎨
+• A programmer👨‍💻 who is also a passionate artist 👨‍🎨
 • In ❤ with web designing and stuff
+• Full time Frontend Engineer, making and breaking stuff using JavaScript
 • I play games on my laptop when not making the world a better place😃